vincenteof/vincenteof-obsidian/400 - Zettelkasten/Valuation for NVDA.md

 # Valuation for NVDA

+- [ ] read the report by AI to get a rough idea
+- [ ] read the opinion of influencers on X
-- [ ] the evaluation for the fair buying price of nvda
+- [ ] do the valuation for the fair buying price of nvda